+Prebiotics feed our good gut bacteria.
+Let’s keep them healthy and thriving by keeping them fed and noursihed!
 Here is a list of prebiotic foods to start adding to your diet to help support and grow the good bacteria in your gut.
-A word of caution… if you are not used to eating vegetables, start off slowly, and in low doses.
+A word of caution… if you are not used to eating prebiotics, start off slowly, and in low doses.
 These may be harder to digest if your gut lacks “good” gut bacteria.
 Add gradually…

 Asparagus Salad with Fennel, Almonds and Lemony Leek Dressing.
 This vegan salad can be made ahead, a perfect side to fish, chicken or tofu.
 Raw asparagus is particularly good in feeding gut bacteria.